Consensys/quorum-kubernetes/README.md

 For ease of use, the kubectl & helm examples included have both installed and included as part of the setup.
 Please configure the kubernetes scraper and grafana security to suit your requirements, grafana supports multiple options that can be configured using env vars

-We also have [example ingress controller config rules](./ingress/), should you want to use a setup that makes use of ingress controllers.
+#### Ingress Controllers:

+If you require the use of ingress controllers for the RPC calls or the monitoring dashboards, we have provided [examples](./ingress) with rules that are configured to do so.

+Please use these as a reference and develop solutions to match your network topology and requirements.

 #### Logging
 Node logs can be [configured](https://besu.hyperledger.org/en/latest/HowTo/Troubleshoot/Logging/#advanced-custom-logging) to suit your environment.
 For example, if you would like to log to file and then have parsed via logstash into an ELK cluster, please follow out documentation.

-### New nodes joining the network:
+## New nodes joining the network:
 The general rule is that any new nodes joining the network need to have the following accessible:
 - genesis.json of the network
 - Bootnodes need to be accessible on the network (if using bootnodes, otherwise static-nodes.json)